-My color mixing guide and a few pointers on setting up your palette.
+My color mixing guide, how to mix your colors, color recipes, color mixing tips, and a few pointers on setting up your palette.

 Colors have four properties:

 Color Mixing Guide Shades and Tints

 It’s a general practice to tint a color with white, thus making it lighter.
 And shading a color with black to darken it.

 But this doesn’t work all of the time with oil colors.

 The Masters usually used a very limited palette.
 This was due to many factors, cost, time in grinding their own, or having apprentices doing this, and availability of the raw compounds or their own previous training or preferences.

 In today’s world, access to different oil colors is mind boggling.
 So where do you start?